jeftadlvw/go-pathlib/docs/pathlib.md

 func (p *Path) ExtensionCount() int
 ```

-ExtensionCount returns the amount of extensions this Path has.
+ExtensionCount returns the number of extensions this Path has.

 <a name="Path.ExtensionParts"></a>
 ### func \(\*Path\) ExtensionParts